 Avail can help you get the best deal

 Avail is a car sharing company that’s a lot like car rental, but way easier and more transparent.
 We don’t have any hidden fees and, even better, you can modify or cancel your reservation for free as long as it’s before the scheduled start time.
-Insurance coverage from Allstate is available for every trip and 24/7 roadside assistance is included so you can drive with peace of mind.
+Insurance coverage from Allstate and 24/7 roadside assistance are available for every trip so you can drive with peace of mind.
 Check out our selection of great cars from city-smart sedans to rugged SUVs and find the perfect fit for your trip.